 6. The Beijing Zoo

 The Beijing Zoo is certainly worth a visit, if nothing else to see the adorable Giant Pandas.

 Giant Pandas are unique to China.
 If you won't be going to Chengdu or any of the other Wildlife Preserves in the country, take some time and stop at the Beijing Zoo to take a look at these beautiful creatures.

 Although Giant pandas are no longer considered endangered, they are still vulnerable.
 Pandas were once found all across the southern part of China.
 However, overpopulation and rapid urbanization have left few forests for them to live.
 In addition, poachers used to hunt them for their furs.

-A visit to the Beijing Zoo can be done in half a day and easily combined with a visit to the Olympic Village or the Summer Palace and the Lamma Temple.
+A visit to the Beijing Zoo can be done in half a day and easily combined with a visit to the Olympic Village.

 7. The Summer Palace